 Depreciation on revalued pipelines & related facilities is recognised in profit or loss.
 An annual transfer from the asset revaluation reserve to retained earnings is made for the difference between depreciation based on the revalued carrying amount of the assets and depreciation based on the assets' original cost.
-Additionally, accumulated depreciation as at the revaluation date is eliminated against the gross carrying amount of the asset.
+Additionally, accumulated depreciation as at the revaluation date is eliminated against the gross carrying amount of the asset and the net amount is restated to the revalued amount of the asset.
 Upon disposal, any revaluation reserve relating to the particular asset being sold is transferred to retained earnings.
 On the subsequent sale or retirement of a revalued asset, the attributable revaluation surplus remaining in the revaluation reserve is transferred directly to retained earnings.